nelly746/CMPG-323-Project-2---32937423/README.md

 This project is a web API for IoT Device Management System

 Overview
-Smart devices such as voice controllers, security lights, smart locks and Wi-Fi-enabled devices can communicate and exchange data over the Internet.
+Overview Wi-Fi-enabled devices, security lights, smart locks, and voice controls are all just a few examples of smart devices that can communicate and exchange data over the Internet.
 Devices form distributed ecosystems that can perform environmental monitoring of homes and buildings.
 The exposure of IoT device capabilities and data through the Web is fundamental.
-An IoT Device Management System helps you register, organise, monitor, and remotely manage IoT devices at scale as IoT deployments range in size, complexity, objectives and requirements.
+Since IoT deployments vary in size, complexity, aims, and requirements, an IoT Device Management System enables you to register, organize, monitor, and remotely manage IoT devices at scale.
-An IoT Device Management System keeps track of the whereabouts of all IoT devices deployed by the organisation.
+Each of the IoT devices that an organization has deployed are tracked by an IoT Device Management System.
 Depending on the type of organisation, different categories of devices are used.
 Each IoT device is initially categorised and registered.
 Then, IoT devices are deployed throughout the organisation's buildings in predefined zones.
 Administrators can view all IoT devices, update their properties, add new devices and move them to other zones.